edoigtrd/template/readme.md

 ```bash
 template manager-update
 ```
-this will check for updates and update it if a new version is available.
+this will check for updates and update it if a new version is available.<br>
 Note : this command requires git to be used.

 ## list templates :